 The only and most important rule of sunscreen is simple – wear it every single day!
 Beyond this, choosing the right product and layering it with other products in your Korean skin care routine can be tricky.
 In this post, we will help you to understand more about Korean sunscreens and how you can seamlessly incorporate SPF into your skincare routine.

-Korean sunscreen will not only keep you looking years younger by preventing premature aging, but it can also protect your life from cancer.
-You can wear a sunscreen alone or under your makeup for healthy and youthful skin.
+A sunscreen will not only keep you looking years younger by preventing premature aging, but it can also protect your life from cancer.
+You can wear these sunscreens alone or under your makeup for healthy and youthful skin.

 No matter whatever Korean skin care and beauty products you are using daily, if you are not applying sunscreen, you’re missing the most crucial step.

 Did you know indoor sunscreen is a thing?
 If you are working by a window or sitting inside a car, you still need sun protection!
 Standard glass windows only block UVB rays but not UVA, thereby leaving your skin exposed to harmful effects of UVA – photo-aging.
 These include dark spots, wrinkles, and even an uneven skin tone.